SAP/openui5-fhir/docs/tutorials/1 Getting Started.md

 <a name="1.2.5-Register-the-FHIR-server-and-the-UI5-FHIRModel-in-the-UI5-application"></a>

-### 1.2.3 Registering the FHIR Server and the UI5 FHIR Model in the UI5 Application
+### 1.2.3 Registering the FHIR® Server and the *UI5 FHIR Model* in the UI5 Application
 To connect the UI5 application to the locally registered FHIR® server and consume the FHIRModel you need to adjust the `manifest.json` of your UI5 application.
 You can change the URL to any other FHIR® server that you want to use.
 If you take the existing one, your UI5 application will be connected to the [UHN_HAPI Server (R4 FHIR)](http://hapi.fhir.org/baseR4/).

 To register the FHIR® server, add the following content to the `sap.app` property: